 Senior Leadership Searches

-The Dean oversees scholarly research and graduate and undergraduate educational activities in the sciences.
-The Dean has responsibility for the College’s vision and strategic goals, programs and budgets, review of faculty appointments, and administration and development of financial support.
+As the academic and administrative leader of the College, the Dean oversees scholarly research and graduate and undergraduate educational activities across seven departments, and has responsibility for the College’s vision and strategic goals, programs and budgets, review of faculty appointments, and administration and development of financial support.

 Leading the Way